GUIDE

 Dual Enrollment Concurrent ASN-BSN – some colleges and universities offer a limited-access program for ASN students to concurrently complete ASN and BSN courses which allows graduates to complete an ASN degree and BSN degree two semesters after (6-7 semesters total)

-Post-Licensure RN-BSN bridge programs – intended for ASN-prepared Registered Nurses who wish to earn a BSN, typically full-time and part-time plans available
+Post-Licensure RN-BSN bridge programs – intended for ASN-prepared Registered Nurses who wish to earn a BSN, typically full-time and part-time plans available.

-Second Degree BSN (or Accelerated BSN Degree) – intended for students with an undergraduate degree in a field other than nursing, with required prerequisites, who complete an accelerated-style nursing program and graduate with their BSN
+Second Degree BSN (or Accelerated BSN Degree) – intended for students with an undergraduate degree in a field other than nursing, with required prerequisites, who complete an accelerated-style nursing program and graduate with their BSN.

-Masters of Science in Nursing (MSN) - Examples include Nurse Practitioners, Nursing Leadership and Management, Nursing Education, and Clinical Simulation.
-Doctorate of Nursing programs are also available for clinical or didactic concentration.
+Masters of Science in Nursing (MSN) - Examples include Nurse Practitioner schools in Florida, Nursing Leadership and Management, Nursing Education, and Clinical Simulation programs.

 Best Florida Nursing Schools